Our Little Sam

 Sam is a European Starling and he’s just a little over a year old as of this writing.
-We got him from a friend who found him, recently hatched and nearly dead, outside her place of work on the gravel in the parking lot.
+We got him from a friend who found him, recently hatched and nearly dead.
+He was lying outside her place of work on the gravel in the parking lot.
 He was pretty much bald and didn’t have his eyes open…just pitiful!

-We have rescued starlings for years, always releasing them when they became old enough to make it on their own.
+We have rescued starlings for years.
+But until now, we always released them when they became old enough to make it on their own.
 Just before we got Sam, we had “Dibbins” and he stayed longer than any others.
 Then there was Sam…

-We fed him a concoction of the stuff you can get at the pet store to feed baby birds, but since that is primarily suited for birds like parrots and cockatiels, we supplemented with a cat food that had been soaked in water, so it would be mushy.
+We fed him a concoction of the stuff you can get at the pet store to feed baby birds.
+But since that is primarily suited for birds like parrots and cockatiels, we had to supplement.
+We used cat food that had been soaked in water, so it would be mushy.
 And it had to have a pretty good ratio of fat and protein.
 Since Starlings are omnivores, he needed a type of “meat” as well as other nutrition, so that’s how we had to do that.
 Mixing those two together, I guess he ate every 45 minutes to every two hours as he got older.

 Birds grow FAST!
 So, it only takes 2-3 weeks or so, and they’re ready to fly.
 But I’m so glad we got pictures within that time.
-It was so fun teaching him to walk around and perch and peck for worms and he seemed to enjoy it as much as we did.
+It was so fun teaching him to walk around and perch and peck for worms.
+He seemed to enjoy it as much as we did.

 Or standing on his cage and posing when he saw that I had my camera!
 He has been a ham ever since then.